fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 **The j- Prefix**

-Take a look at an example of a drill-down chart and its corresponding code, used to link charts using the **j- prefix**, given below.
+Take a look at an example of a drill down  chart and its corresponding code, used to link charts using the **j- prefix**, given below.
 For this example, a JavaScript function, `showAlert`, is defined to show the label and value of the data plot you click.
 For example, when you click the data plot labeled **Apple**, the `showAlert` function is invoked, and an alert box is displayed with the data value and the label.

 The chart looks like as shown below:

-{% embed_chart chart-configurations-drill-down-example-9.js %}
+{% embed_chart chart-configurations-drill down -example-9.js %}

 Click [here](http://jsfiddle.net/fusioncharts/cgLLusuL/) to edit the above chart.